 Avoiding all foods likely to have been exposed to flies

-People who have moderate to severe symptoms (3 or more loose stools over 8 hours) should consider taking an antibiotic, especially if they have vomiting, fever, abdominal cramps, or blood in the stool.
+People who have moderate to severe symptoms (symptoms severe enough to disrupt activities) should consider taking an antibiotic, especially if they have vomiting, fever, abdominal cramps, or blood in the stool.
 Azithromycin is appropriate for most countries and is recommended for children and pregnant women.
-Ciprofloxacin and levofloxacin are alternatives for nonpregnant adults in certain parts of the world.
 People should contact their doctor for an antibiotic prescription before travel.
 If people are 6 years of age or older and have no bloody stools, fever, or abdominal pain, they can also be treated with the antidiarrheal drug loperamide (which is available without a prescription).

 For older adults and young children, powdered rehydration mixes are available for travel.
 If these mixes are unavailable, rehydration solutions can be made by adding 6 teaspoons of sugar and 1 half teaspoon of salt to 1 liter of water.
 However, solutions should be prepared carefully because young children can become seriously ill or die if they drink much of a solution that has been incorrectly mixed (for example, if a rehydration mix has not been fully diluted).

-Malaria is common throughout the tropics.
+malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more is common throughout the tropics.
 Malaria is prevented by avoiding mosquito bites and taking an antimalarial drug.

 Mosquito bites are prevented by the following measures:

-Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when travelling to many parts of the world.
+Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria Drugs to prevent malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
 Information about specific areas is available from the Centers for Disease Control and Prevention (CDC: Malaria and Travelers).

 Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
 Pregnant women who cannot postpone travel must weigh the risks of taking protective drugs, the effects of which on pregnancy are not well known, against the risks of traveling without protection.